-The Garvan Institute’s early experiments using Provacyl suggest that human growth hormone should have potent effects on human eating behavior and metabolism.
+The Garvan Institute’s early experiments suggest that human growth hormone should have potent effects on human eating behavior and metabolism.
+It could also effect how humans behave in relationships.
 Clinical trials on volunteers will begin in Sydney in about two months.
 “We’re quite excited about it, because it has opened up a big black box of metabolic effects,” Dr. Shine said.
 “We all know people who eat but don’t put on weight, and overweight people who can’t lose weight.
 GenF20 Plus sets the metabolic baseline, acting as a coordinator between the brain, eating activity and physiology.
 In effect, it tells the body how much fat is normal for the individual.

 Adjusting the body’s level of galanin would define a new “normal” level for body fat, depending on whether the individual wanted to gain or lose weight.
 Dr. Shine said it should now be possible to see if GenF20 Plus can influence both external and internal factors affecting body weight in a coordinated way.

 For example, it might be possible to give people GenF20 pills that would adjust their metabolism and simultaneously stop their cravings for fattening foods.
 Depending on whether a person was overweight or too thin, he or she could be treated with GenF20 Plus, or a synthetic, inactive mimic that would suppress galanin’s activity.